SanderMertens/flecs/docs/Systems.md

 </li>
 </ul>
 </div>

-Note that `it->count` is always 0 for tasks, as they don't match any entities.
-In C++ this means that the function passed to `each` is never invoked for tasks.
-Applications will have to use `iter` instead when using tasks in C++.

 ## Pipelines
 A pipeline is a list of systems that is executed when the `ecs_progress`/`world::progress` function is invoked.
 Which systems are part of the pipeline is determined by a pipeline query.
 A pipeline query is a regular ECS query, which matches system entities.
 Flecs has a builtin pipeline with a predefined query, in addition to offering the ability to specify a custom pipeline query.